 Believe it or not, the first castles in history were made from wood, not stone.
 These belonged to the invading Normans, who set up castles on mounts.
 While making good use of the ground, these battlements were, of course, at risk of burning down.
 Back to the drawing board!

-Do you have any interesting or fun facts about castles that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about castles?
+Share them in the comments below!